 Oxford V3395 near Lindholme airfield.

-On 21st March 1941 the crew of this aircraft were carrying out a night time training flight when it crashed at 23.15hrs soon after taking off from Lindholme, near Armthorpe.
-After intially climbing away from the airfield the aircraft made a right turn and then height was gradually lost before it flew into the ground.
+During the evening of 21st March 1941 the crew of this No.11 S.F.T.S. aircraft carried out a night time basic circuits and landing training flight using Lindholme airfield.
+At 23.15hrs soon after taking off from Lindholme the aircraft initially climbed away to 500 feet from the airfield but it then made a right turn and then height was gradually lost before it flew into the ground near Armthorpe.
 The aircraft then caught fire and was destroyed.
 11 SFTS were using Lindholme airfield as a relief landing ground from 22nd February 1941 until April 1941.

 Pilot (Instructor) - P/O Ernest Joseph William Sivers RAFVR (88656), aged 24.
 Buried Shawbury Churchyard, Shropshire.